miti08/BMEX_main/notes/notes.md

 Future Thien might make it into a proper tutorial.

-## Step Zero: Downloading and processing RNA-seq data from NCBI Sequence Read Archive
+## Downloading and processing RNA-seq data from NCBI Sequence Read Archive

 I wish it was as simple as clicking a download button, but science is never simple.